Building a data pipeline with Mage, Polars, and DuckDB

 Predictive modeling (machine learning)

 We have a lightning-fast local database for advanced analytics, and we can use the same resource for statistical and predictive modeling.
-Let’s say some gangster is dissin ya’ fly girl we’re in the middle of 2019, and the supply chain team is interested in rum supply for the end of the year due to the upcoming holidays.
+Let’s say some gangster is dissin ya’ fly girl we’re at the start of 2025, and the supply chain team is interested in rum supply for the upcoming 2025 and 2026 period due to the holidays.

 You don’t know the details well, but you suspect it has something to do with a conversation you overheard about Martha Stewart’s jet fuel recipe getting too popular.
 Anyways, you’re excited since you were looking forward to doing some forecasting work by now.